kietbui/venus_titan_guidance/docs/_static/src/door_sensor/item39_aeon_door_sensor_gen2.rst

 Working with PhD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 Be monitored by PhD via the Zinno app available on iOS&Android
 	#.
-The Speaker on Phd will annouce when receive the alert from the Aeon Door/Window Sensor
+The Speaker on Phd will annouce when receive the alert from the Aeon Labs Door/Window Sensor
 	#.
-Associate Aeon Door/Window Sensor with other smart devices in Zinno App, and set them turn on or off if the sensor detects doors or windows have been open
+Associate Aeon Labs Door/Window Sensor with other smart devices in Zinno App, and set them turn on or off if the sensor detects doors or windows have been open

-Add Aeon Door/Window Sensor to PhD's network
+Add Aeon Labs Door/Window Sensor to PhD's network
 ~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 On Zinno App, go to Menu → Devices → Tap "+" button to put PhD to inclusion mode
 	#.
 Press the Action button once